One Week Summer Self-Drive Tour of Iceland’s West & South Coasts with Waterfalls & Glaciers

 - More

-You can also go for some last-minute shopping at the Laugavegur main street.
-Aside from having many shops and boutiques, the street is also home to different restaurants and cafes, if ever you get hungry.
+You can also go for some last-minute shopping on the Laugavegur main street.
+Aside from having many shops and boutiques, the street is also home to many restaurants and cafes, serving local and international cuisine.

 - Reykjavik - Departure day